Derykian/Derykian.github.io/index.md

 ### The General Neural Network

 The simplistic description of a standard neural network employs layers of nodes as the data structures.
 The values of the nodes in the input layer represent distinct independent variables, and are fully connected to the first network layer, meaning each input node makes a connection to every first-layer node.
 These connections hold weights.
 The values from one layer are multiplied by weights before storage in the following layer's nodes, and so on until the output layer.
-The dimensions of the output layer vary by application, from one element in a binary classifier to as many as there are classes a multiclass network is trained to identify.
+The dimensions of the output layer vary by application, from one element in a binary classifier to as many as there are classes that a multiclass network is trained to identify.

 *picture here*